-We are an ideal choice for any business considering setting up a UK subsidiary, trading in the UK generally or wanting to appoint UK based agents or distributors.
+Our wealth of experience makes us an ideal choice as legal advisors for any business considering setting up a UK subsidiary, trading in the UK generally or wanting to appoint UK based agents or distributors.

-We offer comprehensive advice ranging from starting a UK company, business contracts, employment law, data protection and Intellectual property, business premises (commercial property advice), advice for directors, corporate structures and equally importantly, general business advice and protection on an ongoing basis, such as legal updates, due diligence on suppliers.
+We offer comprehensive advice on all matters ranging from starting a UK company, business contracts, employment law, data protection, business premises advice), advice for directors, corporate structures and, equally as important, ongoing commercial business advice, including legal updates and due diligence on suppliers.

-- ability to raise finance more easily in the UK if the UK is a significant part of your business or a big potential market;
+- Ability to raise finance more easily in the UK if a significant part of your business or a big potential market is here;

-- trading significantly in any country which is not your main base creates risks and setting up a limited company protects other parts of your business if the UK operation fails or incurs significant debts.
+- Trading significantly in any country which is not your main base creates risks, so setting up a limited company protects other parts of your business if the UK operation fails or incurs significant debts.

-UK Company law – internal rules, control, management, directors
+UK company law – internal rules on control, management and directors

-Every UK limited company must have an internal set of rules known as articles of association.
-The articles establish the relationship between the shareholders and the company.
-Many companies start by using freely available articles known as Table A articles.
+Every UK limited company must have an internal set of rules known as the Articles of Association.
+These articles establish the relationship between a company and its shareholders, how decisions are made within a company and how the company will be directed.
+Many companies start by using freely available articles known as “Model Articles”.

 There are 2 basic options for setting out internal rules such as voting rights, removing directors and a host of other issues.
-The options are :-
+These options are :-

-- Adopt a fully tailored set of articles: This is most common when a company has multiple shareholders who wish to clearly set out their rights and obligations.
+- Adopt a fully-tailored set of articles: this is most common choice when a company has multiple shareholders who wish to clearly set out their respective rights and obligations.

-As a non-UK business there is no reason why your corporate business can’t own the shares in a UK company, but you will need to have directors who are people.
-You might choose nominees, but equally, there is no reason why, even as non-UK nationals, you can’t be directors of any UK subsidiary.
-You will however need to understand how UK law applies to your legal duties as director, and there are important areas where you could be personally legally liable if you aren’t aware of the law and don’t have good advice.
+There is no reason why your non-UK corporate business can’t own the shares in a UK company, but you will also need to have at least one director who is a person.
+You might choose UK-based nominees but there is no reason why non-UK nationals can’t be directors of a UK company.
+You will however, need to understand your legal duties as director, as there are important areas where you could be personally liable if you aren’t aware of the law and don’t have good advice.
 We would be happy to help.

 UK representatives – agents or distributors ?

-An alternative to setting up a business in the UK is to appoint agents or distributors – there are many advantages of this strategy but also significant risks – we can help with protecting you under UK law, with the right contracts and advice.
+An alternative to setting up a business in the UK is to appoint agents or distributors.
+There are many advantages of this strategy but also significant risks, and we can help to protect you under UK law, with the right contracts and advice.

 Premises for your business

-If you are trading in the UK you may well need either office , shop, warehouse or industrial unit premises.
-We can advise on all aspects of commercial property law, whether buying or leasing.
-More on this topic here.
+If you are trading in the UK, you may well need an office , shop, warehouse or industrial unit premises.
+We can advise on all aspects of real estate law, whether buying or leasing.
+You can find more on this topic here.

 Confidentiality and data protection

-Data protection and confidentiality are significant issues for all businesses, not just in the UK.
-The issue arises in 2 basic ways :-
+Data protection and confidentiality are significant issues for all businesses, and not just in the UK.
+There are two primary considerations for businesses :-

-- Compliance with UK data protection law.
-This applies to every business and there are detailed rules about how employee, customer and other data must be retained and protected.
-You will also need to register with the UK Information Commissioner, inform the individuals why their personal data is being processed and other rules.
+- Compliance with UK data protection law is mandatory for every business and contains detailed rules about how employee, customer and other data must be retained and protected.
+You will also need to register with the UK Information Commissioner and inform the individuals why their personal data is being processed, among other requirements.

-- Protecting your confidential information such as business know-how, products, customers, suppliers and financial data.
+- Protecting your confidential information relating to business know-how, products, customers, suppliers and financial data.

-Protection can take the form of employment contracts, policies, confidential or non-disclosure agreements and in a variety of other ways.
+Protection can take the form of employment contracts, policies, confidential or non-disclosure agreements and a variety of other formats.

 UK Employment law

-If you have UK employees, it is vital that you get good advice and the right employment contracts, policies and procedures.
-Our highly rated employment law team can help and our fees are competitive compared to bigger law firms based in Central London.
+If you have employees in the UK, it is vital that you get good legal advice and the right employment contracts, policies and procedures in place.
+Our highly-rated employment law team can help, with competitive fees compared to City law firms.

-You will also need to be aware of wide-ranging anti-discrimination laws in the UK, protecting employees from forms of discrimination including sex, race, disability, age, religion and to appreciate that discrimination can happen even before employment, such as in the recruitment process.
+You will also need to be aware of wide-ranging anti-discrimination laws in the UK protecting employees from discrimination against sex, race, disability, age, religion, and to appreciate that discrimination can happen even before employment, including the recruitment process.

-Other employment-related legal formalities include registering as an employer with HM Revenue & Customs and operating a payroll system and deducting from salaries the appropriate amounts for National Insurance and Income Tax either on a monthly or quarterly basis.
+Other employment-related legal formalities to consider and implement include registering as an employer with HM Revenue & Customs, operating a payroll system and deducting from salaries the appropriate amounts for National Insurance and Income Tax either on a monthly or quarterly basis.

 Contact our corporate and commercial law experts today

-To talk to one of our corporate or commercial solicitors please call us today on 03456 381381 or email firstname.lastname@example.org.
+To talk to one of our corporate and commercial solicitors please call us today on 03456 381381 or email firstname.lastname@example.org.